CERTIFICATE OF EXCELLENCE

 Founded in 1958, the UEMS is the oldest medical organisation in Europe and has become the representative of all the national associations of medical specialists in the European Union (EU) and its associated countries

 To date, the EDiR is recognised as equivalent to: the exit training examination in Poland and in the Netherlands, the first part of the Turkish board examination and the image interpretation part of the Finnish national examination, and also to the Croatian National Board examination.
-Additionally, a Memorandum of Understanding has been signed with the Faculty of Radiologists and the Royal College of Surgeons in Ireland.

 Moreover, the EDiR has significant value in many other countries, such as France, Italy, Belgium, Sweden, Russia, Bosnia and Herzegovina, Slovakia, Malta, Estonia and Georgia where EDiR holders can use the certificate for professional credentialing and classification purposes.
 This is also the case of most countries in the Middle East and Asia, especially in India and Pakistan, where the EBR has special agreements with the corresponding national radiology associations.